r13ef/IsIrreduciblyQunatified/README.md

 # You group together the vertices that exist within the same connected component and describe them in a single vector.
 # This example shows that vertices (0,0), (1,2) and (3,4) are in the same connected components.
 edges::Vector{Vector{Vector{Int64}}} = [[[0,0],[1,2],[3,4]],[[0,1],[2,3]],[[0,2],[1,4]],[[0,3],[1,1]],[[0,4],[2,2]]]

-# You don't need to add edges that are symmetric to the others.
-# In this case, that means you don't need to add the vertices (2,1) in the list.
 ```

+In this program, we always assume that the interaction is exhangeable.
+Therefore, you don't need to add edges that are symmetric to the others.
+In this case, that means you don't need to add the vertices [2,1] in the list [[0,0],[1,2],[3,4]].

 > [!CAUTION]
 > You need to set the edges, but they must not be empty.
 If they are empty, it will cause an error in the next step.
+> We note that if the edges are empty, the interaction is always irreducibly quantified.

 After that, you
 ```